-- 2) No, the property was not marketed by a realtor on the MLS. - [27] While the Complainant acknowledged that the sale appears to have been an arm's length transaction, the Complainant drew the Board's attention to the statements that the purchaser paid higher than the market value for the property, and that the purchaser was motivated to purchase the property by the desire to consolidate land for redevelopment purposes. - [28] The Complainant also noted that the e-mail states that the property was not marketed by a realtor on the Multiple Listing Service (MLS).
+2) No, the property was not marketed by a realtor on the MLS.

+[25] While the Complainant acknowledged that the sale appears to have been an arm's length transaction, the Complainant drew the Board's attention to the statements that the purchaser paid higher than the market value for the property, and that the purchaser was motivated to purchase the property by the desire to consolidate land for redevelopment purposes.

+[26] The Complainant also noted that the e-mail states that the property was not marketed by a realtor on the Multiple Listing Service (MLS).
+In this regard, the Complainant also referenced a December 28, 2011 Non Residential Property Sale Questionnaire (sales ARFI) completed by Mr. Kwei which indicates at item 3. that the property was not listed by a real estate broker [R1 from 72465, pp. 148-151].
 This, the Complainant argues, suggests that the property was not exposed to the open market as required by s.
 1(1)(n) of the Act.
 The Complainant referred the Board to a number of previous decisions that have dealt with the issue of whether a particular sale was exposed to the open market, including NO. DL 132/08, MGB 046/10, CARB 2283/2011-P; CARB 1707/2012-P and CARB 70576/P-2013.